 In Google Analytics 4, navigate to User > Tech > Tech Overview.

-Tech details are significant to identify a good user experience.
+Tech details are significant to identifying a good user experience.
 You can use this report to examine metrics like:

 - users by the operating system,